 Answer: Different!
 Read on to learn more.

 Weigands are more sophisticated than other rides in that each cart is "aware" of where the next cart is.
 If you get too close to another cart, it will automatically brake to avoid a collision.
-Weigands also have "brake zones" at the end of the course and before the next lift hill, where the carts will automatically brake.
+Weigands also have "brake zones" at the end of the course and before the next lift hill (if applicable), where the carts will automatically brake.

 🚨If your lift hill happens to stop, remain seated and calm.
 It will start up again momentarily.
 DO NOT TRY TO REMOVE YOURSELF FROM THE CART.